Smoky Creole Sauce

 Fill and Process Pint Jars:

-Fill the jars leaving 1-inch headspace.
-Place the lid on top of the jar and add the ring.
-Tighten the ring to fingertip tight and process in a pressure canner for 25 minutes at 10 pounds of pressure if at sea level.
+Process in a pressure canner for 25 minutes at 10 pounds of pressure if at sea level.
 Remember to adjust your pressure if you are above 1000 feet in elevation.
 Also, remember that you need at least 2 quarts or 4 pints for a safe pressure canning load.

-Once your sauce has completed processing, space the jars about an inch apart on the counter for 24 hours to cool and completely seal.
+Once your sauce has completed processing and the pressure is gone, remove the lid and allow the jars to cool for 10 minutes.
+Then, space the jars about an inch apart on a heat resistant surface for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the fridge and use it immediately.
 Store the sealed jars in your pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
-The quality is best in the first year.

-If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.
+If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at my canning basics videos.